The International Cooperative Research Group

 Four Cooperative Research & Learning Themes

 Within these four themes, the ICRG is currently implementing 15 separate initiatives.
-These explore the themes through topics that include:
+Themes within these initiatives are examined through topics that include:

 - Climate Change

 - Social Networks

 - Health and

 Geographic areas of activity are currently Asia, Latin America and Sub-Saharan Africa

 The ICRG recently completed a major multi-country study: What Difference Do Cooperatives Make?
 The study was carried out in Kenya, Peru, Philippines, and Poland, revealing a strikingly similar pattern of findings that show a measurable economic, social and community difference for members of cooperatives as compared to non-members.

 Made Possible With Collaboration

 Local ownership and locally led development result in amplified outcomes for the Research Group.